Doomscrolling

 It starts innocently enough.
 You check a headline.
 Then you click a related article.
 Then you check the comments.
 Twenty minutes later, you are deep in a rabbit hole of bad news, feeling anxious, helpless, and exhausted.
 This is doom-scrolling.

-Here are five practical tips to beat this cycle and hack your brain back into a state of calm.
+Here are five practical tips to interrupt this cycle and get back to a calmer state.

 1. The “Why” Check